HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 can see from this example with a single test game, players with the same penalty score get the highest of their rankings.

+A central role in `train.py` is played by the file `configuration.py`.
-In `train.py`, you will find lots of [configuration options which are described here](#configuration).
+`configuration.py` contains [lots of configuration options which are described here](#configuration).
 Results including configuration and checkpoints are saved in the `results` directory by default.
 You can list directories containing checkpoints with `python